TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 4/Ezekiel 4.15.md

 ---

-Then he said unto me, See, I have given thee cow's dung for man's dung, and thou shalt prepare thy bread thereon.
+Then he said to me, Behold, I have given you cow's dung for man's dung, and you shall prepare your bread thereon.